Nepal – Brazil Relations

 Export

-Brazil’s FDI Stock in Nepal as of mid-July 2022 (Rs.
-Million)
+Brazil’s FDI Stock in Nepal as of mid-July 2024 (Rs.
+Million) is presented in the table.
+Despite having potential, the present Brazilian FDI stock in Nepal is minimal.

 Rank